Holy Motors: Critical reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 92% based on 196 reviews, with an average rating of 8.2/10; the website's critical consensus reads: "Mesmerizingly strange and willfully perverse, Holy Motors offers an unforgettable visual feast alongside a spellbinding – albeit unapologetically challenging – narrative."
-On Metacritic, the film has a weighted average of score of 84/100 based on 34 reviews, indicating "universal acclaim".
+On Metacritic, the film has a weighted average score of 84/100 based on 34 reviews, indicating "universal acclaim".

 Peter Bradshaw of The Guardian rated the film five out of five and wrote: "Leos Carax's Holy Motors is weird and wonderful, rich and strange – barking mad, in fact.
 It is wayward, kaleidoscopic, black comic and bizarre; there is in it a batsqueak of genius, dishevelment and derangement; it is captivating and compelling. ...
 [T]his is what we have all come to Cannes for: for something different, experimental, a tilting at windmills, a great big pole-vault over the barrier of normality by someone who feels that the possibilities of cinema have not been exhausted by conventional realist drama."
 He later named it one of the year's 10 best films.
 Robbie Collin of The Daily Telegraph gave the film five stars, writing: "It is a film about the stuff of cinema itself, and is perhaps the strongest contender for the Palme d’Or yet."
 On his "Views From The Edge" blog, Spencer Hawken wrote: "Holy Motors is a mind-boggling movie, with oodles of character; it’s funny, emotional, and surprising.
 It has images that will stay in your head, most notably the accordion interlude, which comes completely out of nowhere, and really takes things up a gear."
 William Goss of Film.com wrote: "In terms of pure cinematic sensation, Holy Motors stands as one of the most delightfully enigmatic movies that I've seen in quite some time."
 Manohla Dargis of The New York Times called Holy Motors one of 2012's 10 best films.

-The film placed fourth on Sight & Sound's critics' poll of the best films of 2012, third on The Village Voice's annual poll of film critics, and first on both Film Comment's and Indiewire's year-end film critics' polls.
+The film placed fourth on Sight and Sound's critics' poll of the best films of 2012, third on The Village Voice's annual poll of film critics, and first on both Film Comment's and Indiewire's year-end film critics' polls.
 French film magazine Cahiers du cinéma also named Holy Motors the best film of the year.
 In 2016, it was chosen as the 16th-greatest film of the 21st century by a worldwide group of critics polled by the BBC.
+Swedish filmmaker Ruben Östlund named it one of his top ten films in the 2022 Sight and Sound poll.
+In 2025, it ranked 293rd in the "Readers' Choice" edition of The New York Times's list of "The 100 Best Movies of the 21st Century".